 Vikram Barhat’s BBC article Should You Change Your Name to Get a Job? raises critical and important issues of people with foreign or ethnic-sounding names trying to succeed in a host culture that is no longer inclusive.
 Barhat mentions several people who have chosen to change their name to “fit in” or to “whiten their identity” by not only name changing but also by modifying their work resumes.
 He quotes a number of recent studies to support the disturbing finding that there continues to be prejudice in both educational institutions and industries world-wide against those whose identities are “different” or who carry ethnic-sounding names.

-The desire to reduce racial and ethnic identifications interfering with opportunities for success often appears to outweigh the attachment to a name.
 Unfortunately, voluntary and involuntary name changing has been a topic for discussion for a very long time.
 The history of name changing for acceptance and adaptation to a new culture has deep roots.
 Immigrants move with the hope of finding a better home for themselves, and especially for their children; others hope to escape persecution, oppression, and war.
 In spite of the guiding principles of equality and democracy upheld by most Western nations, many immigrants and their children today unexpectedly encounter ongoing racism behind closed doors, and explicit or implicit prejudice.

 “Changing names is drastic,” Barhat writes.
 In my recent book, The Power of Names: Uncovering the Mystery of What We Are Called, I address the psychological impact of various types of voluntary and involuntary name changing.
 In terms of social mores and the melting pot of cultural diversity, to name is a rite of the collective, announcing admission to group membership; and to pronounce one’s name is to automatically reveal one’s ethnic identity.